-- o be 750-1000 words in any genre - o have a title, page numbers, and the author's name - o interact with and demonstrate the student's understanding of the genre - o have an accompanying summary and analysis which explains the story, its desired effect, and its relation to genre.
-This should also state the student's expected grade and why. - Use the title within the story
+- be 750-1000 words in the SF genre - have a title, page numbers, and the author's name - o interact with and demonstrate the student's understanding of an SF topic - \circ incorporate basic research (at least one article) into the text - o provide the primary research documents (as PDF or word file) along with the story - have an accompanying summary and analysis which explains the story and its relation to SF and research.
+This should also state the student's expected grade and why. - include at least one word in bold which is sourced from Brave New Words: The Oxford Dictionary of SF, ed Jeff Prucher.
+(A copy is on reserve in the library for library-use only.)
+OR students may use their own Futurpheme in bold instead (See below). - Aspire to be scientification: impart knowledge, inspire, share a prophecy - Use the title within the story

-Students should upload one document which includes the story, analysis, and proposed grade and are clearly labelled as such.
+Students should upload one document which includes and is clearly labelled: the story, the source research, the analysis, and Futurpheme.